RonBulaon/DockeredDjangoNginx/README.md

 # Dockered Django Template

+This is my template for building a development environment for Python with using Django Web Framework within a Docker container.
+* Comes with PostgreSQL and SQLlite3.
+* Simple login features and default users.
+* Reverse Proxy with HTTPS configuration.

 ```
 docker-compose run app sh -c "python manage.py makemigrations"
 docker-compose run app sh -c "python manage.py migrate"